chip-8/extensions/README.md

 <h3 class="no_toc">Altered instructions</h3>

-Same as Super-CHIP 1.0, but:
+Same as SUPER-CHIP 1.0, but:

 * `FX29` works like the regular CHIP-8 font instruction; the larger 10-byte font sprites have their own, dedicated `FX30` instruction now
 * `FX55`/`FX65` no longer increment `I` at all.

 <h3 class="no_toc">Compatibility notes</h3>

-* As in Super-CHIP 1.0, the low-resolution (64x32) mode is simply a special mode where `DXYN`'s coordinates are doubled, and each "pixel" is represented by 2x2 on-screen pixels.
+* As in SUPER-CHIP 1.0, the low-resolution (64x32) mode is simply a special mode where `DXYN`'s coordinates are doubled, and each "pixel" is represented by 2x2 on-screen pixels.
 This in fact means that using the instruction `00C1`, a game is able to scroll a "half-pixel" in low-resolution mode.
 [Read more about this here.](https://github.com/Chromatophore/HP48-Superchip/blob/master/investigations/quirk_display.md)
 * In high resolution mode, `DXYN`/`DXY0` sets VF to the number of rows that either collide with another sprite or are clipped by the bottom of the screen.
 The original CHIP-8 interpreter only set VF to 1 if there was a collision.

+## GCHIP

+S-CHIP (SUPER-CHIP) ported to the HP 48G and HP 48GX calculator.
+It functions like S-CHIP, except that two S-CHIP instructions don't work due to an oversight.

+<h3 class="no_toc">Altered instructions</h3>

+`FX75` and `FX85` (save and load RPL user flags) crash the interpreter.

+## SCHIP Compatibility (SCHPC) and GCHIP Compatibility (GCHPC)

+A modified version of SUPER-CHIP 1.1 that attempts to fix all the incompatibilities listed above.
+[Repository here, with detailed research and patches.](https://github.com/Chromatophore/HP48-Superchip)

+<h3 class="no_toc">New instructions</h3>

+Same as SCHIP 1.1.

+<h3 class="no_toc">Compatibility notes</h3>

+Unlike SCHIP 1.1, all instructions behave as they did in CHIP-8.

+For GHCPC: `FX75` and `FX85` now work correctly (like they did in SCHIP, and unlike GCHIP).

+## VIP2K CHIP-8

+A CHIP-8 interpreter for the [VIP2K](http://www.sunrise-ev.com/vip2k.htm), a 40th anniversary reproduction of the COSMAC VIP computer.
+[Manual for the VIP2K CHIP-8 interpreter.](http://www.sunrise-ev.com/photos/1802/Chip8interpreter.pdf)

+<h3 class="no_toc">New instructions</h3>

+* `00NN`: Call 1802 machine language routine at address `70NN` (rather than `80NN` like `0NNN` does)

+<h3 class="no_toc">Altered instructions</h3>

+* The instruction `00NN`

+<h3 class="no_toc">Compatibility notes</h3>

+* CHIP-8 programs are loaded from `8200`.
+All memory-related instructions are relative to the memory at `8000`.

-## Super-CHIP with scroll up
+## SUPER-CHIP with scroll up

-In [massung's CHIP-8 emulator](https://massung.github.io/CHIP-8/), which in fact is a Super-CHIP 1.1-compatible interpreter, there is support for the extra instruction `00BN`, which scrolls up (as a mirror of the standard SCHIP `00CN` instruction for scrolling down).
+In [massung's CHIP-8 emulator](https://massung.github.io/CHIP-8/), which in fact is a SUPER-CHIP 1.1-compatible interpreter, there is support for the extra instruction `00BN`, which scrolls up (as a mirror of the standard SCHIP `00CN` instruction for scrolling down).

-This instruction, which never existed in Super-CHIP, has been tracked to [trapexit's CHIP-8 documentation](https://github.com/trapexit/chip-8_documentation#opcodes).
+This instruction, which never existed in SUPER-CHIP, has been tracked to [trapexit's CHIP-8 documentation](https://github.com/trapexit/chip-8_documentation#opcodes).
 The author [does not remember where it originally came from](https://github.com/JohnEarnest/Octo/issues/68#issuecomment-338436036).

 See also [XO-CHIP](#xo-chip) below, which adds this same instruction with the opcode `00DN` instead.